-The love of kava and the community that spawned 2 years ago brought us together.
+The love for kava and the community that it spawns brought us together.
 Sharing that love is what drove us to open Grassroots Kava House.
 Grassroots Kava House is built for the community by the community.

 We work tirelessly to stay true to traditions of the south Pacific and also provide an environment that is friendly and inviting to newcomers.
 Traditional kava is our passion and exciting new twists on kava provide options for those interested in trying a shell but aren’t quite ready for the full experience.
 Our handmade syrups and use of local ingredients, whenever possible, allows us to make drinks that appeal to those looking to join us in saying “Bula!”